Cheddar Apple Cornbread Muffins with Maple Sage Butter

 Melt the butter in a sauté pan over medium heat.
 Add the apples and a pinch of salt.
 Saute for about 5-6 minutes until the apples are slightly caramelized.
 Let cool.

-In a mixing bowl, whisk together the cornmeal, flour, salt, baking powder, and baking soda.
+In a mixing bowl, whisk together the cornmeal, flour, brown sugar, salt, baking powder, and baking soda.
 In another mixing bowl, beat the eggs.
 Add the oil to the eggs and whisk until fully incorporated.
 Stir in the milk.

 Add the wet ingredients to the dry ingredients and whisk until smooth.
 Fold in the caramelized apples and cheddar cheese.